hrakt/exfluential-tools-api/README.md

   - Asset URL is saved to the database
   - Server broadcasts `job-completed` message to all connected WebSocket clients
 - Frontend picks up the websocket broadcast and dispalys a toast message, refreshes the page

+# Future Improvements

+### 1. Multi-Tenant Architecture
+Right now, there's no authentication—anyone can see all requests.
+I want to add:
+- User accounts with login/signup
+- Each user only sees their own requests and jobs
+- Row-level security in the database so queries automatically filter by account
+- JWT tokens for API authentication

+This would make it production-ready for multiple customers.

+### 2. Redis Queue System (Bull/BullMQ)
+The current polling worker checks the database every second even when there's nothing to do.
+That's wasteful.
+I'd like to switch to Redis-backed queuing where:
+- Jobs are pushed onto a Redis queue
+- Workers are triggered immediately when a job arrives (no polling)
+- Retries and scheduling happen automatically
+- Scaling up is easier—just spin up more workers

+### 3. TypeScript Migration
+Converting the Node.js backend to TypeScript would:
+- Catch bugs before they happen (type checking)
+- Make refactoring way safer
+- Eliminate the need for manual validation on every endpoint
+- Give me better IDE autocomplete
+- Make the code self-documenting

+### 4. Other Nice-to-Haves
+- Rate limiting so users can't spam requests
+- Pagination on the request history (load 10 at a time instead of all)
+- Better error messages and logging for debugging
+- Email notifications when a job completes
+- Webhooks so external systems can subscribe to job completion events